leolanese/Angular-Signal-playground/README.md

 > Implemented `.browserslistrc` to ensure that your `CSS code is compatible with the browsers that you want to support`.
 This is a great way to ensure that you don't have to worry about browser compatibility issues.
 The list can be improved for this project but I wanted to start with a simple setup based on the Global Stats StatCounter (`https://gs.statcounter.com/`)

+> Service and injector best practice:
+I'm keeping the component clean and dependency injection free.
+I'm using closure to be able to store the injected HttpClient and ActivatedRoute inside the closure scope and still use values in the returned function.
+Leveraging the inject() function outside the constructor phase.

 ----